o-brayarn/git-basics/README.md

 # Git and GitHub

 ## What is Git?
+And What is GitHub?

-- An open-source and free source control management (SCM).
+- Git is an open-source and free source control management (SCM).
 Used to manage changes to files over time.
 It also allows you to recall specific versions later or even go back to see what those changes were.
+- GitHub is a platform that hosts Git-based repositories.
+That is, it provides a centralized location for hosting Git repositories and facilitates collaboration.
+- Other popular Git platforms include **GitLab**, **BitBucket**, and **Azure DevOps**.

 ## Git and GitHub Key Concepts and Benefits

-1. Tracking Changes:
+1. Tracking Changes and who makes them:

    - Meticulously records every modification to a file or set of files, creating a history of changes.